Skip to content

 Terminal window

 The fast path for remote machines.
-Regenerates a pair token, SSHes into the target, installs cinch if needed, and pairs it with your account — all in one command.
+SSHes into the target, installs cinch if needed, runs cinch auth login --headless on the remote, and approves the device from this local machine — all in one command.
 No manual steps on the remote end.
+(Was cinch pair; the old name still works as a hidden alias.)

 Terminal window